crhota/Facial-Keypoints-Detection-using-Multi-Layer-Perceptron-with-Kaggle-Dataset-in-Julia/README.md

 - Each row corresponds to an instance.
 There are **1783 rows**.
 There are **2 columns**. <br>
 - Column 1 corresponds to image ID. <br>
 - **Column 2** has the face image data.
 There are **9216 pixel data**.
 Each pixel data is in the **range [0,255]** <br>

+## 5. Algorithm
+Here is an high level explanation of the steps followed in building the model - key steps are listed below:
+- Data Representaion <br>
+- Network Topology <br>
+- Network Parameters <br>
+- Training <br>
+- Validation <br>